pharo-contributions/mutalk/README.md

 > What is the difference between each running mode?

 We have four modes to run an analysis:
 * Mutate All, Run All: it means mutating all your code and then running all tests.
-You can do that with:
     * ```smalltalk
       analysis mutantSelectionStrategy: MTAllMutantSelectionStrategy new;
 	  testSelectionStrategy: MTAllTestsMethodsRunningTestSelectionStrategy new.
       ```
 * Mutate All, run Covering: it means mutating all your code but, for each mutated method, running tests that cover it.
 The result should be, in general, the same than running Mutate All, Run All, but taking less time.
-You can do that with:
     * ```smalltalk
       analysis mutantSelectionStrategy: MTAllMutantSelectionStrategy new;
 	  testSelectionStrategy: MTSelectingFromCoverageTestSelectionStrategy new.
       ```
 * Mutate Covered, Run All: it means mutating only code covered by tests and then running all tests.
-You can do that with:
     * ```smalltalk
       analysis mutantSelectionStrategy: MTSelectingFromCoverageMutantSelectionStrategy new;
 	  testSelectionStrategy: MTAllTestsMethodsRunningTestSelectionStrategy new.
       ```
 * Mutate Covered, Run Covering: it means mutating covered code and, for each mutated method, running tests that cover it.
 The result must be, in general, the same than running Mutate Covered, run All, but taking less time.
-You can do that with:
     * ```smalltalk
       analysis mutantSelectionStrategy: MTSelectingFromCoverageMutantSelectionStrategy new;
 	  testSelectionStrategy: MTSelectingFromCoverageTestSelectionStrategy new.